Connecting to prior knowledge

 Rhyme

-Re-read the book emphasising the rhyming and encouraging children to join in and complete the rhyme in each quatrain.
-Discuss how rhyme and meter make it entertaining to listen to and easy to listen and join in.
+Re-read the book, emphasising the rhyming and encouraging children to join in and complete the rhyme in each quatrain.
+Discuss how rhyme and meter make it entertaining to listen and easy to listen and join in.

-Using a copy of the text up on the board underline the rhyming words to highlight the rhyming words at the end of every second line.
+Rewrite one of the quatrains on the board and underline the rhyming words to highlight the rhyme at the end of every second line.

 I see a pelican